cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

 1. Introduction
  - Who we are, what OSBAPI is, what SAPI is
  - Say exactly what we're going to do.
 (One sentence)

+### Create the Service Broker

+Cloud Foundry provides an opinionated and streamlined experience for running an application on the cloud.
+Remember the haiku?

+"Here is my source code,
+run it on the cloud for me,
+I do not care how."

+We will use cloud foundry to create a service broker that is running in the cloud

-2. Create the service broker
+1. Create the service broker
  - Explain basics of what a service broker is.
  - Should have a slide with a basic definition/explanation.
  - Open up the service broker code and catalog (explain services, plans, and instances)
-3. Deploy the service broker to your CF space
+2. Deploy the service broker to your CF space
  - cf push
  - cf apps

+### Cloud Foundry track

-4. CF walkthrough
+1. CF walkthrough
 -- Register broker
  - cf create-service-broker <..> --space-scoped
 -- List plans